A man has been jailed for 10 years for threatening, assaulting and raping his wife as their marriage was breaking down in 2014.

-The 42-year-old man is only the third person to be convicted for marital rape since rape within a marriage was made illegal in 1990.
+The 42-year-old accused is only the third person to be convicted for marital rape since rape within a marriage was made illegal in 1990.

-He had previously pleaded guilty to attempting to cause serious harm to the woman and of assaulting her mother on August 7, 2014, during a hammer attack outside the mother’s Dublin home.
+He had previously pleaded guilty to attempting to cause serious harm to the woman and of assaulting her mother on August 7, 2014 during the hammer attack outside the mother's Dublin home.